npondel/website/content/post/2021-02-14-my-chili-recipe.md

 - Whatever else you put on chili

 ### Prep
-- Start some olive oil in a stew pot
+- Start some olive oil in a stew pot on medium-high heat
 - Mince the onions and garlic
 - Take the serrano peppers and poke many holes in them
 ### Add solids